blues/app-accelerators/69-injection-molding-shot-to-shot-process-monitor/README.md

 2. **Run a 24–72 hour validation soak.** After commissioning, check [Notehub usage data](https://dev.blues.io/notehub/notehub-walkthrough/#configuring-your-billing-account) to confirm actual consumption aligns with your estimate.
 Cellular data usage depends on sync cadence, signal conditions, Note queue depth at sync time, and routing behavior — the measured figure is more reliable than any pre-deployment estimate.

-3. **Tune `report_every_n_shots` and `outbound_min` for the machine.** A fast machine (≤15 s cycle) running at `report_every_n_shots=1` will accumulate large numbers of queued Notes between hourly syncs.
+3. **Tune `report_every_n_shots` and `outbound_min` for the machine.** A fast machine (≤15 seconds cycle) running at `report_every_n_shots=1` will accumulate large numbers of queued Notes between hourly syncs.
 Validate queue headroom empirically before production: disconnect the cellular antenna, let the machine run for the expected outage window (e.g. 4–8 hours for a typical overnight signal gap), reconnect, and confirm that all Notes arrive in Notehub.
 Missing `cycle` sequence numbers in the delivered Notes reveal dropped queue entries.
 If your Note rate times the expected outage window risks saturation, increase `report_every_n_shots` or shorten `outbound_min` to flush the queue more frequently.
 Actual queue capacity depends on template size, Notecard firmware version, and session behavior — the measured result is more reliable than any pre-deployment estimate.

 4. **Watch `shot_alert.qo` volume separately.** Each `sync:true` alert Note triggers its own cellular session.
 The 10-minute per-alert cooldown limits the worst case to 6 sessions per alert type per hour, but if multiple alert types fire simultaneously on a badly off-spec process, session frequency can add up.
 Check the Notehub event log for alert Note volume during commissioning and confirm that alert thresholds are set appropriately for the specific mold and resin.